mduvekot/writingclub/BIT.md

 → Avoiding overly human-like features in high-pressure contexts: for example, machine-like bots were better received when delivering bad news or collecting sensitive personal data.

 While these studies are focused on customer satisfaction and sales, lessons from these findings can equally apply to adoption among employees.
 Organisations should choose AI products whose features match the needs of the context.

+# interruption - a few questions

+"My understanding is that nudge theory was developed in a libertarian/utitilarian framework, here the objects/targets were presumed to retain the freedom to choose to "comply".
+Within the context of a mandate to use AI, though, this freedom no longer exists.
+Does that have ethical implications for how the nudges are applied?"

+* **On nudge theory** *Nudge theory was justified on the basis of preserving freedom of choice.
+If AI adoption is mandated, that freedom no longer exists.
+Isn’t calling these interventions ‘nudges’ just a way of disguising coercion — and doesn’t that raise serious ethical concerns?*

+- **On manufactured champions** _“You recommend creating AI champions rather than letting them emerge naturally.
+Isn’t that social engineering — manufacturing enthusiasm to simulate grassroots adoption?”_

+- **On engagement metrics** _“Your experiments measure engagement by clicks and usage.
+Why not measure utility — whether the chatbot actually solved problems — instead of just whether people were tricked into using it?”_

+- **On cognitive load misuse** _“Psychologists define cognitive load as working memory demand.
+Why does your report use it loosely to mean ‘friction’?
+Isn’t that a dilution of the concept?”_

+- **On optimism bias framing** _“You call workers’ fears ‘optimism bias.’
+But employers are openly planning layoffs.
+Isn’t it misleading to frame justified anxiety as a cognitive flaw?”_

+- **On AI‑authored documents** _“This report is unusually verbose and riddled with typos.
+Was it drafted with AI?
+And if so, how do you reconcile promoting AI adoption while showcasing its flaws in your own outputs?”_

+- **On sludge audits** _“You claim researchers had success using AI to detect friction in sludge audits.
+Can you point to published evidence?
+Because I haven’t found any.”_
+-
+- **On shallow use**: Satya Nadella’s use of AI is shallow: drafting emails, summarizing documents, turning text into podcasts.
+Those are convenience features, not deep engagement with the technology.
+He can't code, he can't set up an MCP server.
+Nothing suggest he is personally engaged in Deep AI.
+Every single other "AI leader" I've looked into is the same.

 -56-
 # Align